MateoNoboa/RGEE_NDVI_EXTRACT/README.md

 `03_database-consolidation-and-matching.R`

-This script combines the NDVI extraction results from the three individuals and matches the tracking records with the corresponding satellite acquisition period.
+This script combines the NDVI extraction results from the three individuals and matches each GPS record with the corresponding monthly Sentinel-2 NDVI composite value.

 The extracted data are transformed into a long format and then combined into a single database.